 Boosted proposals allow for greater scalability; they still some voter support for approval, but they are exempt from any voting-quorum requirement (relative majority).
 The boosting condition is designed to also maintain representativity of outcomes and thus resilience of decision-making:

 - Every proposal has its market Confidence, equal to its total upstakes divided by total downstakes, C=S+/S-.
 The Confidence represents how likely predictors believe it to pass.
-For example, a Confidence of four means predictors think the proposal has a four-to-one chance to be approved by voters.
-Predictors who disagree with the market and think a proposal’s Confidence is higher (lower) with respect to its actual chance of getting approved by voters, have the incentive to place a downstake (upstake), until predictions finally reach saturation.
+For example, a Confidence of four means that predictors think the proposal has a four-to-one chance to be approved by voters.
+Predictors who disagree with the market, and think a proposal’s Confidence is higher (lower) with respect to its actual chance of getting approved by voters, have the incentive to place a downstake (upstake) until predictions finally reach saturation.

 - A proposal becomes boosted if its Confidence score is above the boosting threshold continuously for some time, similarly to the quiet-ending feature.
 This extra-time requirement gives dissenting predictors a chance to place their stakes by preventing instant-boosting (which opens up an attack surface) and allows the saturation of predictions for the sake of maximizing security.

-- The boosting threshold we use in Genesis v0.2:
+- The boosting threshold we use in Genesis v0.2,

 Although the Genesis protocol may seem complicated at first sight, after dozens of protocol explorations we have found it to be the simplest HC implementation that properly mitigates the tension between scalability and resilience in large DAOs.
 In forthcoming posts, we will explain in more detail how and to what degree the Genesis protocol resolves this tension, and provide a lengthier discussion of the protocol’s possible failure modes.

 ¹ Local decisions are made to contain the whole group’s preference information, resembling a hologram.